 In our previous articles, we’ve discussed the foundations of a brand and the important role design plays in successfully building a brand.
-And now that we’ve covered the basics of branding an athlete, let’s discuss how to market one or develop a sports marketing campaign!
+And now that we’ve covered the basics of branding an athlete, let’s discuss how to market one or develop a marketing campaign for sports!

 For a lot of people, marketing serves as the heart of a business.
 Without it, successful brands won’t exist.
 Not only does it determine the sales and profit of a brand, it also cultivates the relationship between businesses and consumers — which in return, determines the reputation of a business.

 A point often overlooked when it comes to marketing is that it’s generally geared towards maintaining and cultivating a brand’s reputation towards consumers.
 Marketing serves as a brand’s main line of communication with their people.
 Hence, it’s important that a brand’s chosen marketing strategies refine a brand’s position in the minds of its target audiences.

 To get us started, let’s first define what marketing really is and what makes sports marketing different from your normal marketing efforts!

 What Marketing Campaign Really is

 Wikipedia defines marketing as the study and management of exchanging relationships.
 It’s the business process of identifying, anticipating, and satisfying the consumers’ needs and wants — making it a primary component in business management.

 Marketing has been around for several years and people easily recognize them through print and TV ads as well as other promotional collateral.
 It’s a never-ending process of introducing a product to target audiences and eliciting interest enough for consumers to transact with brands.

 And unlike before when marketing primarily revolved around increasing sales, things have changed.
 Nowadays, successful campaigns mean being able to cultivate great relationships with customers and driving higher profit through customer loyalty.
 With this in mind, how do you differentiate it from sports marketing?